arshdeepyadavofficial/Travel_Agent_Ai/README.md

 ### Common Issues

-1. **Authentication Failures**
+1. **"❌ API key is missing" Error**
+   - Ensure your `.env` or `arsh.env` file exists in the project directory
+   - Check that the file contains: `API_KEY=your_actual_key_here`
+   - Make sure there are no extra spaces around the equals sign
-   - Verify API key is correct
+   - Verify the API key is valid and not expired

+2. **Authentication Failures**
+   - Double-check your API key from IBM Cloud console
-   - Check if key has proper permissions
+   - Ensure the API key has proper permissions for Watson AI
-   - Ensure no extra spaces in key
+   - Try regenerating the API key if it's old

+3. **File Not Found Issues**
+   - Make sure you're running the notebook from the correct directory
+   - Check that `.env` or `arsh.env` file is in the same folder as the notebook
+   - Use absolute paths if needed

-2. **Network Issues**
+4. **Network Issues**
    - Check internet connectivity
-   - Verify firewall settings
+   - Verify firewall settings allow HTTPS requests
-   - Try different network
+   - Try different network if corporate firewall blocks requests

-3. **Response Parsing Issues**
+5. **Response Parsing Issues**
-   - Check if deployment supports streaming
+   - Check if your Watson deployment supports streaming
    - Verify API version compatibility
+   - Ensure deployment URL is correct

 ## 🔄 Production Considerations